soliantconsulting/create-koa-api/template/README.md

 /* block:end:ssm *//* block:start:cdk */
 ## CDK Deployment

 You have to finalize the configuration within the `cdk` folder.
+Once done, commit and push your changes.
 After that, proceed with the following steps to initialize the code pipelines:

 - `cd cdk`
 - `npx cdk bootstrap aws://ACCOUNT-ID/REGION`
+- `git add cdk.context.json && git commit -m "feat(ci): add cdk.context.json" && git push`
 - `npx cdk deploy`

 As region, choose the region your CICD stack will live in, should be `us-east-1` by default.